Advanced Settings

 Reopen last session at startup

-If this is checked, VoceVista Video will remember which files were open when it was last closed, and open those files again on the next startup.
+If this is checked, VoceVista Video Pro will remember which files were open when it was last closed, and open those files again on the next startup.

 Number of uncompressed files to cache